ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 >-----END PUBLIC KEY-----
 >```
 ## 3. Generate a hash
 I used the file `test.txt` to simulate my precious data.
 It's a simple text file.
 It could have been a binary file.
+The **hash** function transformed our file of *variable* length into a *fixed-length* value of 256 bit.
 >```
 >This is the first line.
 >This is a test with ECDSA.